返回 Skill 列表

 kernelgen-flagos — Unified GPU Operator Generation Skill

-This is a unified entry point that bundles four sub-skills into one:
+This is a unified entry point that bundles generation and optimization sub-skills into one:

 All sub-skill files are located in the same directory as this SKILL.md file.